FAQs

 We advise storing all your cosmetics away from heat, light and humidity.
 Keep any outer packaging to protect them and also to ensure retain information on the product batch, shelf life, usage and storage information.

-Some natural ingredients may degrade over time especially if the perfume is exposed to light.
 While a perfume’s colour may change, its scent may not.
 If using any of our perfumes beyond 3 years, trial it on a blotter first to check it.

-Also, IFRA, the international body providing guidelines to the fragrance industry, allows higher percentages of fragrance materials in perfumes, which are applied to pulse points only, and to body care products than in face care as facial skin is more sensitive.
+IFRA, the international body providing guidelines to the fragrance industry, allows higher percentages of fragrance materials in perfumes, which are applied to pulse points only, and to body care products than in face care cosmetics as facial skin is more sensitive.

 These, and similar chemicals we list on our packaging, are constituent parts of perfumery ingredients and are found mainly, but not only, in botanical materials.
 Rose oil for instance contains linalol, and this isolate can be synthesised from other materials including Ho Wood.